z-fitch/the_final_rose/README.md

 ### Before Starting User Stories

 * This challenge uses a one-to-many and a many-to-many relationship.
 Your one-to-many is already set up for you.
 You will need to create the many-to-many relationship (and be sure to test it all).
-* You will have 2 passing model tests to start.
+* You should have 2 passing model tests to start.

 ---